Bhagavad Gita

 Gita explains how the Self, the Atman, is unlimited, indestructible, Ever existing

-Every week, on Monday at 1pm, in the traditional form.
+Every week, on Mondays at 1 p.m., in the traditional format.

-In Video Conference by Zoom and in presencial when possible,
+Via Zoom video conference and in person when possible,

-Anandi Audrey, unfolds the teachings of the Gita according to the writings of
+Anandi Audrey presents the teachings of the Gita according to the writings of

 Swami Dayananda, founder of our Arsha Vidya lineage.